 We ask anglers to participate in our fish management program in the following ways:

 • Observe all applicable fishing regulations.
-Familiarize yourself with the regulations by reading Fish Management and Protection or asking for a copy at the Visitor Centre.
-This document outlines the fishing regulations and the ‘catch and release’ zones in the park.
+Familiarize yourself with the regulations by reading our Sportfish Management and Protection information, included with your fishing license.
+Copies are available at the Visitor Centre and at Jake's Landing.

 • Be our eyes on the Kejimkujik waterways!
 Help us with our fish monitoring by keeping an eye out for invasive species and tagged Brook trout.
 Information about species identification and how to spot a tagged trout are included with your fishing license, as well as an angler diary so you can record and report your findings.

 Climate change, pollutants, intensive fishing and the introduction of exotic or invasive species are elements that threaten Kejimkujik’s freshwater fish populations.
 Brook trout are particularly susceptible to these threats and as such are an ideal indicator of the ecological integrity of the whole freshwater ecosystem.
 Parks Canada’s research and management strategies at Kejimkujik focus on maintaining a healthy and viable Brook trout population throughout Kejimkujik’s watersheds.